IBM-Cloud/terraform-provider-ibm/website/docs/r/enterprise_account.html.markdown

 * `name` - (Required, string) The name of the account.
 This field must have 3 - 60 characters.
 * `owner_iam_id` - (Required, string) The IAM ID of the account owner, such as `IBMid-0123ABC`.
 The IAM ID must already exist.

-The following arguments are supported to import a new account in enterprise:
+The following arguments are supported to import an existing standalone account in enterprise:

 * `parent` - (Required, string) The CRN of the parent under which the account will be created.
 The parent can be an existing account group or the enterprise itself.
 * `enterprise_id` - (Required, string) The enterprise ID where the account should be imported to.